 Ameloblastomas are the most common benign neoplasm among the odontogenic tumours.
 The incidence rates for ameloblastomas are 1.2-1.7 per million per year for those of African descent and 0.2-0.4 for those of European descent.
-The M3M region is the most common site so that ameloblastomas are reported to be associated with impacted M3Ms in a small approximately 2%. of cases. up to However. ameloblastomas are symptomatic or obvious on radiological examination, triggering extraction for diagnosis or treatment.
+The M3M region is the most common site so that ameloblastomas are reported to be associated with impacted M3Ms in a small percentage of cases, up to approximately 2%.
+However, these ameloblastomas are symptomatic or obvious on radiological examination, triggering extraction for diagnosis or treatment.
 Recent series are relatively small and different anatomical distributions are noted in different populations.
 Like the odontogenic keratocyst, no prediction can be made regarding whether prophylactic extraction could prevent development as the site of origin can lie outside the follicle.
 Ameloblastomas are no longer considered to arise in dentigerous cysts.
 Although occasional unicystic ameloblastomas can present in a dentigerous relationship, there are insufficient data to draw conclusions for this review.